Rocky Mountain dry: Canada's waning water supply sows division in farm belt | Science-Environment

 Rocky Mountain dry: Canada's waning water supply sows division in farm belt

+With a federal election set for Sept.
+20, Canadians are demanding decisive action https://www.reuters.com/business/environment/canadas-infernal-summer-puts-climate-change-forefront-election-2021-09-01 on climate change after an "infernal summer," polling data shows.
+As of Aug.
+30, Alberta had issued 18 low-water advisories for rivers.

-As water demand grew in dry southern Alberta, the province stopped issuing new water licenses.
-It held in reserve 11,000-acre feet of water from the Oldman River flowing eastward from the Rockies.
+As water demand grew in dry southern Alberta, the province stopped issuing new water licenses https://graphics.reuters.com/CANADA-ENVIRONMENT/WATER/gkvlggzmdpb there in 2007.
+It held in reserve 11,000 acre feet of water from the Oldman River flowing eastward from the Rockies.

 “It is clear that amending this regulation is directly linked to the coal companies' need for water licenses,” said Katie Morrison, conservation director at the Canadian Parks and Wilderness Society.
 The government has yet to decide the issue, spokesman Paul Hamnett said.